ninjarlz/discount-management/README.md

 ![price.png](readme_img/price.png)

-The endpoint requires valid JWT token with `READ_PRICE` scope - check [here](#authentication) how to get token.
+The endpoint requires a valid JWT token with `READ_PRICE` scope - check [here](#authentication) how to get token.

 API behaviour:
-* Product identifier in the URL must have the form of UUID (`400` response is returned for invalid identifiers).
+* Product identifier in the URL must have the form of UUID (the `400` response is returned for invalid identifiers).
-* When there is no product with the given identifier, `404` response is returned.
+* When there is no product with the given identifier, the `404` response is returned.
-* Product quantity cannot be less than 1, otherwise `400` response is returned.
+* Product quantity cannot be less than 1, otherwise, the `400` response is returned.

 ### Modifying set of data